 South Carolina

-South Carolina allows dashboard-mounted dash cams but not on the windshield or windows.
-Any window must be visible to the driver.
+South Carolina permits dash cams inside the vehicle but restricts mounting on windows.
+All windows must remain fully visible to the driver.

 South Dakota